Athanasia Kontou systole/diastole (in a heartbeat) World premiere

 We also look forward to the “cardiac flows” of Manchester-based composer Athanasia Kontou’s systole/diastole, ahead of a lovely work by celebrated Welsh composer Bethan Morgan-Williams.
 Inspired by Plato’s Disco, a sculpture by David Batchelor, Traces of a Disco explores gradual shifts in colour, luminance, sensation and awareness.
 It was premiered by Psappha to a great reception at The Whitworth three years ago.

 Finally, Psappha’s Benedict Holland will tackle Helmut Lachenmann’s taut and edgy Toccatina for solo violin.
 The German composer’s music is often dubbed ‘instrumental musique concrète’, owing to similarities with electro-acoustic composer Pierre Schaeffer’s mid 20th Century music which utilised recorded sounds as raw material (a technique known as ‘musique concrete’).
 Written in 1986, Toccatina focusses on subtle transformations of timbre, and explores the continuum from pitched sound to textural noise.
 A variety of special techniques will be on show, with Holland exploring every inch of his violin, from the bridge to the tuning pegs to the scroll.

 It’s an excellent programme, which will shine brightly in the hands of Miloš Milivojević and Psappha.
-Tom McKinney joins the musicians to present this concert, for which – government guidance permitting – Psappha are hoping to welcome audiences back to Hallé St Peter’s.
-Watch this space!
+Tom McKinney joins the musicians to present this concert, for which Psappha will welcome a physical audience back to Hallé St Peter’s.